OscarMURA/CalendarDAOS/README.md

-# CalendarDAOS
+# TaskToDo8D

-CalendarDAOS is a desktop application developed in JavaFX for managing tasks and reminders.
+TaskToDo8D is a desktop application developed in JavaFX for managing tasks and reminders.
 It allows users to easily add, view, and edit tasks.
 The application features a customizable user interface with support for both light and dark modes, using CSS for visual styling and FXML for content and structure.

 This project was created with the support of a tech camp by Perficient, where I enhanced my skills in database management and persistence.